berndoJ/revenge-of-lllattice-writeup/README.md

 | `_R29C34_PLC2_inst.sliceC_inst.ff_1.Q` | bit 6 |
 | `_R23C35_PLC2_inst.sliceA_inst.ff_0.Q` | bit 7 |

-After recieving a full byte (except the last byte in the 8 byte block transmission), they are latched into other registers that, in total, hold 64-bits.
+After receiving a full byte (except the last byte in the 8 byte block transmission), they are latched into other registers that, in total, hold 64-bits.

 By now simply observing which registers the bytes get latched into, we know